porthunt/articles-challenge/README.md

 This will not run on dettach mode, so when you don't need the services anymore, you can press `Ctrl+C` or `Cmd+C`, which will stop the containers.

-You can execute `docker-compose rm` to remove the containers.
+You can execute `docker-compose rm` to remove them.